 One of the biggest challenges is communication, close coordination between departments (Inter/Intradepartmental) is not only necessary for ERP Implementation but serves as the backbone for success.
 In this case, stakeholders from across the organization should provide the required information, keeping in mind the overall benefit of the company, rather than their own personal ego.

 Challenge#5: Benchmarking, Gap Analysis, and BPR

-The phase possesses big challenge to an organization as this is the time to decide to achieve the excellence by benchmarking them against the outside world rather than depending on internal strengths.
+The phase possesses a big challenge to an organization as this is the time to decide to achieve excellence by benchmarking them against the outside world rather than depending on internal strengths.
 The process needs to be guided carefully as this provides a basis for an overhaul/change of the internal standards and processes.

-Despite these and many other challenges, ERP is a resource that can improve decision making of any business.
+Despite these and many other challenges, ERP is a resource that can improve the decision making of any business.